Arnan Panaligan: Local Politics

 In 2013, Panaligan ran for the Calapan mayoralty under the banner of the United Nationalist Alliance (UNA).
-He defeated the Liberal candidate Jojo Perez, marking his return to the mayoralty.
-He ran and won unopposed under PDP-Laban in 2019.
+He defeated the Liberal candidate Antonio "Jojo" S. Perez Jr., marking his return to the mayoralty.
+He ran and won unopposed under PDP–Laban in 2019.

 Congressional Career

 In 2022, Panaligan ran for representative in Oriental Mindoro's 1st congressional district to replace outgoing representative Paulino Salvador Leachon, who was term-limited and was running for governor.
-Running under the Mindoro Bago Sarili banner, Panaligan would defeat PDP-Laban's Mark Marcos and independent Eduardo Alvaro.
+Running under the Mindoro Bago Sarili banner, Panaligan would defeat PDP–Laban's Mark Marcos and independent Eduardo Alvaro.